peterjc/thapbi-pict/docs/negatives.rst

 matching.

-During the read preparation step, the ``-y`` or ``--synctrls`` argument gives the filename stems of any synthetic controls to use to potentially increase the absolute abundance threshold.
+During the read preparation step, the ``-y`` or ``--synctrls`` argument gives the FASTQ filenames of any synthetic controls to use to potentially increase the absolute abundance threshold.
 This setting works in conjunction with the database which must include the spike-in sequences under the genera specified at the command lines with ``--synthetic`` (by default "synthetic").